VeryGoodOpenSource/dart_frog/docs/docs/deploy/digital-ocean-app-platform.md

 You should now see your repository in the [Container Registry page](https://cloud.digitalocean.com/registry)

-4. Create your App by following [these instructions](https://docs.digitalocean.com/products/app-platform/how-to/deploy-from-container-images/#deploy-resource-using-a-container-image-as-the-source).
+### 4. Create your App

+Create an application on Digital Ocean by following [these instructions](https://docs.digitalocean.com/products/app-platform/how-to/deploy-from-container-images/#deploy-resource-using-a-container-image-as-the-source).

+### 5. Enjoy your API on Digital Ocean!

-5. Congratulations!
-You have successfully built and deployed your API to App Platform.
+Congratulations 🎉, you have successfully built and deployed your API to App Platform.
 You can now access your API via the URL at the top of the app’s overview page 🎉

 ## Additional Resources